tomascco/FrozenCookies/README.md

  *Note: Not guaranteed to actually be the most efficient purchase.
 Just the most efficient that I currently know of.

+ **Big Note: This is mostly for my own use.
+Most things I got from others, some things I tweaked myself, for the most part I got no clue how to write this stuff, so don't ask for bugfixes

 What's new?
 -----------
+2019 Oct 13
+- Added Fortune autoclick bits from Mtarnuhal

+2019 Sept 28
+- Added "FancyUI" stuff from BiscuitCookies FC fork
+- Note: Was originally for 2.019, but appears to be working with 2.021 currently.
+If anyone figures out how to auto-click Fortunes, I'll probably add it later

+2019 May 11
+- Tweaked SpellPredict to show next 10 results with more color coding.
+Not the prettiest columns, but I have no clue how to make them pretty.

 2018 Oct 27
 - Added Shimmering veil blacklists
 - Updated SE auto cast strategy to use new fractal engine instead of chancemaker.